HWeber-tech/emp_proving_ground_v1/docs/status/high_impact_roadmap.md

 python -m tools.roadmap.high_impact --refresh-docs
 ```

+> **Note:** Refreshing documentation always evaluates the full portfolio.
+The
+> CLI rejects attempts to combine `--refresh-docs` with stream filters so the
+> published status pages cannot accidentally omit streams.

 When writing to alternate locations (for example in CI workspaces), provide
 explicit paths for the summary and detail files: